S1lence-z/cook-book/README.md

 ### To start the program, follow either these steps:

-1. Open the cloned directory in your favorite IDE and start the main.py file
+1. Open the cloned directory in your favorite IDE

+2. Open the db folder and create the database, two tables as in the file: CookBookDB.session.sql.
+You can also populate it with the testing data

-2. Change your login credentials in the db_login.py file to your local databse
+3. Change your login credentials in the db_login.py file to your local databse

-3. Alternatively, you can navigate to the cloned directory in your command line and run the following command:
+4. Alternatively, you can navigate to the cloned directory in your command line and run the following command:
     ```
     python main.py
     ```